 Discussions with senior CXPA leadership revealed that right now there is no method to measure regional maturity.
 CXPA has not used or fully developed maturity maps for regions, companies and practitioners.
 Development of such assets would need full international participation, and would be a good opportunity to create a global CXPA culture.
 These tools would enable better decision making around international investment, and with greater transparency.
-This perhaps could yield better outcomes than simply chasing membership growth opportunities.
+This perhaps could yield better outcomes than by decisions based solely on opportunities to enroll more international members into CXPA.

 To support CX globally, CXPA would need to develop a slew of CX messaging in many different forms (speakers, scripts, presentations, articles, case studies etc.) that address the CX advocacy requirements for different regional maturities.
-These assets would need fit with the maturity of a region or company, and be supported by regional development playbooks. , based on a level of CX maturity, revealed by the above mentioned maturity maps.
-Maturity maps would need to be developed globally, as the US CX maturity model is no longer valid.
+These assets would need fit with the maturity of a region or company, and be supported by regional development playbooks, based on a level of CX maturity, revealed by the above mentioned maturity maps.
+Maturity maps would need to be developed globally, as the maturity path that CX has followed in the US over the past 15 years, may not be the same as the path that other areas of the world may need to follow in the next 15 years.
 Metrics and maturity maps would drive international, and other growth decision making, to data driven, transparent models.